- PROPOSED ALTERNATIVE DESIGNS

 - E. North Ave. to E. Meinecke Ave.

 - E. Center St. to E. Locust St.

 Signature beds are landscaping features that include trees, shrubs, flowers, and possible boulders or other landscaping elements.
 Signature beds are planned in the following locations:

 - North of E. Meinecke Ave.

 - South of E. Keefe Ave.

-Curb extensions (bump-outs) are being added throughout the corridor for numerous reasons:
+Curb extensions (bump-outs) are being added at 8 intersections:

 Traffic Signal Upgrades

 All of the signalized intersections will be upgraded to the Federal requirement of a signal face over each lane, and allow for flashing yellow arrows for painted left turn lanes or medians less than six feet.

 The existing storm sewer lateral pipes are undersized, and will be replaced with new pipes that meet current design standards.
 The inlets will also be replaced.